 Has your car just broken down?
 Maybe you’re looking for something different?
-In any case, you’re in the market for a new car.
-But should you buy your new vehicle or maybe lease it instead?
+In any case, you’re in the market for a car.
+But should you buy a vehicle or maybe lease it instead?
 Of course there are pros and cons to both these options and we’re here to talk about them.

 Leasing your car vs. Buying your car